section-engineering-education/engineering-education/content/articles/turing-test-in-ai/index.md

  7. ***Other senses***: such as audition, smell, touch etc.

- ### *The Features of  Turing Test*
+### Features of Turing test
 Turing Test requires the following :

 1. **Participants**
+The main participants include:
 - an interrogator
 - a person(human)
 - computer

-2. **The site** ;
+2. **The site**
- where the test itself takes place and  where the particpiants are kept in separate places.
+This is where the test itself takes place and  where the particpiants are kept in separate places.

-3. **The test** ; The test is made by asking questions.
+3. **The test**
+The test is made by asking questions.

- ### Limitations of turing test
+### Limitations of Turing test
 - The test  requires physical interaction which necessitates the need of perception and actuation.

 - The test is not reproducible.
 It uses different code or logic from the original.

 - Turing test may not be a necessary test for testing the level of intelligence of a machine since it is not fully quaranteed that any machine that can imitate an intelligent behaviour is intelligent.